Snowsant1999/MyRestaurant/README.md

 cp .env.example .env

   Then edit the .env file with your database credentials and app settings.

-4. Generate the Application Key
+4. Generate the Application Key\
-\n php artisan key:generate
+php artisan key:generate

-5. Run Migrations
+5. Run Migrations\
-\n php artisan migrate
+php artisan migrate

-6. Seed Default Roles and Test Data
+6. Seed Default Roles and Test Data\
-\n php artisan db:seed
+php artisan db:seed\
 This will create default roles and pre-defined Supervisor and Admin accounts (since they don't need to register manually).

-7. Start the Development Server
+7. Start the Development Server\
-\n php artisan serve
+php artisan serve

 Visit http://localhost:8000 in your browser to access the application.